Chris Oladokun: Kansas City Chiefs

 On August 31, 2022, Oladokun was signed to the practice squad of the Kansas City Chiefs.
-Oladokun won his first Super Bowl when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.
+Oladokun earned a Super Bowl ring when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.
 On February 15, 2023, Oladokun signed a reserve/future contract with the Chiefs.

 Oladokun was waived by the Chiefs as part of final roster cuts on August 31, 2023.
 He was signed to the practice squad the following day.
 He was elevated via a standard elevation before the Chiefs week 18 game against the Los Angeles Chargers.
 It was the first game of his career he was active for, but he did not play.
-He reverted back to the practice squad after the game.
-Oladokun won his second straight Super Bowl when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.
+He reverted to the practice squad after the game.
+Oladokun earned his second Super Bowl ring when the Chiefs defeated the San Francisco 49ers in Super Bowl LVIII.

 Oladokun was waived by the Chiefs on August 27, 2024.
 He was re-signed to the practice squad on October 22, 2024.
 Oladokun was a game day elevation for Kansas City in their season finale against the Denver Broncos.
-He made his NFL debut in the game, logging five offensive snaps, which included one rush for five yards.
+He made his NFL debut in the game, logging five offensive snaps, including one rush for five yards.
 Oladokun signed a reserve/future contract with the Chiefs on February 11, 2025.

 On August 26, 2025, Oladokun was waived by the Chiefs as part of final roster cuts and re-signed to the practice squad the next day.
+He was promoted to the active roster on December 20 after Patrick Mahomes was injured for the rest of the season.
+On December 21, Oladokun came in to play against the Tennessee Titans, after starter Gardner Minshew was injured, who himself was replacing the injured Patrick Mahomes.
+He completed his first career pass to Travis Kelce, a six-yard catch over the middle in the second quarter.
+Oladokun started his first career NFL game on December 25, against the Denver Broncos.
+He went 13-for-22 with one touchdown pass and no interceptions as the Chiefs lost 20–13.

+On August 30, 2026, Oladokun was waived/injured by the Chiefs.

+BC Lions

+On September 21, 2026, Oladokun signed with the BC Lions of the Canadian Football League (CFL), and joined their practice roster along with his younger brother, defensive back Jordan Oladokun.
+On September 24, Oladokun was promoted to the Lions' active roster.